 In Gambia for example it is generally fairly common and found next to the water.

 Adults have a black crown and back with the remainder of the body white or grey, red eyes, and short yellow legs.
 They have pale grey wings and white underparts.
 Two or three long white plumes, erected in greeting and courtship displays, extend from the back of the head.
 The sexes are similar in appearance although the males are slightly larger.
 Black-crowned night herons do not fit the typical body form of the heron family.
 They are relatively stocky with shorter bills, legs, and necks than their more familiar cousins, the egrets and “day” herons.
 Their resting posture is normally somewhat hunched but when hunting they extend their necks and look more like other wading birds.

 Immature birds have dull grey-brown plumage on their heads, wings, and backs, with numerous pale spots.
 Their underparts are paler and streaked with brown.
 The young birds have orange eyes and duller yellowish-green legs.
 Source Wikipedia

 It will eat insects, small fish, crustaceans, frogs, aquatic insects as well as small mammals and even small birds.

 Want to know an interesting Factoid or two?

 Sometimes they can lay as many as eight eggs in a nest so pretty crowded in there.

 Also, they are among just seven heron species to engage in bait fishing.
 This is to say that they lure or distract fish by throwing buoyant objects into the water within their striking range.
-A rare example of birds using tools.
+This a rare example of birds using tools.